paulwarren/nzde/dict/W/README.md

 ## washpool

-n. a pool in which sheep or wool were washed [usually constructed of a series of dammed pools in a stream and now commemorated in such place names as Washpool, Washpen or Sheepwash Creek.](See sheepwash; woolwash; wash dip)
+n. a pool in which sheep or wool were washed [usually constructed of a series of dammed pools in a stream and now commemorated in such place names as Washpool, Washpen or Sheepwash Creek.]
+(See sheepwash; woolwash; wash dip)

 n.
 > wash-pool, wash pool

 ## waste

 v. to beat up; incapacitate
 > (criminal's) 1984 16 M E65 Pakuranga Coll.
 30A TO WASTE [verb for fighting: beat, kill: M/F16-17 36] -->1984 16 F E3 Pakuranga Coll.
 30A WASTE,TO

 ## waste land

 n. (historical)
 > often in plural

 ## waste-dirt

 n.
 (See cf. washdirt)
 > (goldminers')

 ## wastelands

 n. land believed not to be used by Maori